mattiadr/SDP-Astar/doc/DOCUMENTATION.md

 ### Parallelism

-The parallelism is obtained using `std::thread`, the implementation of threads of C++ standard library.
-Synchronization is managed with `std::barrier` for both version and `std::mutex` is used to protect shared resources in the shared version.
+The parallelism is obtained using `std::thread`, the C++ standard library implementation of threads.
+Thread synchronization is managed with multiple primitives:

+- `std:barrier` is used in both versions to check for the termination condition
+- `std:mutex` is used to protect resources in the shared memory version
+- `std:counting_semaphore` is used for path reconstruction in the message passing version

-In the message passing version message queues are implemented using boost lock-free queues.
-Each thread explore its own nodes and add work to the message queues of the other threads.
+In the message passing version, message queues are implemented using boost lock-free queues.
+Each thread explores its own nodes and adds work to the message queues of the other threads.
 The threads are synchronized every time they have no work to do to check for the termination condition.

 In the shared memory version all the shared resources are protected by locks, and the threads are synchronized when checking for the termination condition with the same strategy used for message passing.

 ### Termination condition

-The basic termination condition for a parallel implementation of A* could be to stop every thread as soon as every openSet is empty.
-Without additional constraints this would lead to the exploration of all the graph.
-To avoid this, we keep track of the best path found so far, and we add a node to the openSet only if its estimated cost is less than the best path.
+A basic solution for the parallel A* termination condition is to stop every thread as soon as every openSet is empty.
+Without additional constraints this would lead to the full exploration of the graph.

+To avoid this, we keep track of the best path found so far, and we add a node to the openSet only if its estimated cost (cost to come + heuristic) is less than the total cost of the best path.
 In this way we can be sure to explore a node only if there is the possibility to find a better path, and this is acceptable only if the heuristic function never overestimates the goal (_admissible_).

-Every time a thread find that its openSet is empty, it hits a barrier, waiting for the other threads.
-When everyone hit the barrier, they can check if every other thread has finished its work, in that case we know that the best path has been found and can be reconstructed.
+Every time a thread empties it's openSet, it stops on a barrier, waiting for the other threads to complete their work too.
+After every thread hits the barrier, we check if every openSet is still empty and in that case we terminate and can start the path reconstruction phase.

 ### Path reconstruction

-The path is reconstructed starting from the `cameFrom` array which contains the parent of all the nodes explored, starting from the destination node we add the parent to the path until we reach the source node.
+The path is reconstructed using the `cameFrom` array which contains the parent of all the nodes explored.
+Starting from the destination node we add the parent to the path until we reach the source node.

-In the shared version the `cameFrom` array is a global variable and the path can be reconstructed by the main thread once all the worker threads finished, so we can expect the same performance of the sequential one.
+In the shared version the `cameFrom` array is a global variable and the path can be reconstructed by the main thread once all the worker threads terminate, so we can expect similar performance to the sequential version.

-In the message passing version instead the information on the parent of a node is known only by the owner of that node, and we have to use messages and semaphores to synchronize the threads and reconstruct the path.
+In the message passing version the information on the parent of a node is known only by the owner of that node, so we have to use messages and semaphores to synchronize the threads and reconstruct the path.
 In this case we can expect worse performance compared to the other versions caused by the overhead of the messages and the semaphores.

 ## Results